 // the end

-Now lets try it, by clicking F5 or the green Start button.
+Now let’s try it, by clicking F5 or the green Start button.
 The program will start, a console will pop up and we'll see that the program wrote 13.

 Now let's dig into the code and understand how it works:

-every line end with a semicolon, this is a rule of C# that you have to follow always
+every line end with a semicolon, this is a rule of C# that you have to follow

 the first 2 lines are declarations